Lecrapouille/PlantUMLStatecharts/README.md

 - Does not give 100% of compilable C++ code source.
 It depends on the code of your guards and actions.
 It should be simple valid C++ code.
-The main code of the generated state machine is functional you do not have to modify it but you may have to clean a little the code for your gards, actions, add member variables to complete the compilation.
+The main code of the generated state machine is functional you do not have to modify it but you may have to clean a little the code for your guards, actions, add member variables to complete the compilation.
 - In gestation: add optional data to events.
 In this [project](https://www.codeproject.com/Articles/1087619/State-Machine-Design-in-Cplusplus-2)